Issue

 These errors indicate a problem with the cipher suite chosen, or just the fact that the two sides (client and server) cannot agree on a cipher suite to use.
 The error message description will vary depending on the actual error involved.

-Event IDs 36888, 36874 can be caused by certificate/TLS communication issues (like lack of compatibility)
+Event IDs 36888 and 36874 might be caused by certificate/TLS communication issues, such as lack of compatibility.

-Once there, we want to group and sort in order to group all events from Schannel, so we type ‘channel’ in the filter box in the upper right corner.
+Once there, we want to group and sort in order to group all events from Schannel, so we type "channel" in the filter in the upper right corner.
 Grouping by the Event ID can be useful if there are a lot of errors, so we check that box.
-We clicked the ‘Computer’ column header to sort the list and make it easier to find what we’re looking for.
+We clicked the Machine column header to sort the list and make it easier to find what we’re looking for.

-Now that we have grouped just the events we are interested in. double-click on that line takes us to the 3rd level, which will give us a list of every event captured by the Incident Trigger that meets the grouping of the previous screen.
+Now that we have grouped just the events we are interested in, double-click on that line to drill down further, which will give us a list of every event captured by the Trigger that meets the grouping of the previous screen.
 You can read through the list here, or export the entire table into Excel using the button at the top in order to further analyze the data, find patterns, make reports, etc.

 For these errors, Wireshark and Fiddler are going to be the best sources of more in-depth information to get to the root cause of the specific message.